Good issue management

 1. Always create a clear viewpoint which captures what the problem is about.
 To know how to create the best viewpoints, consult the article Create the best viewpoints.

-2. Create an issue via the BCF manager plugin from your BIM software or directly from BIMcollab ZOOM.
+2. Create an issue via the BCF manager plugin from your BIM software or directly from BIMcollab Zoom.

 This allows you to create a direct link between the issue to be solved and the model components that concern the problem.
 This way, the location of the problem can be easily retrieved, even if your team members do not use the same BIM software as you.